AllyT-MS/south-coast-summit-sci/README.md

 In addition to the scenario goal it MUST also meet the following criteria:
 - All accounts must have multi-factor authentication enabled
 - Passwords should not be set to expire
-- Enforce MFA for users assigned the Password Administrators role.
+- Enforce MFA for users assigned the Security Administrators role.
+- All users should accept a "Terms of Use agreement" when accessing any applications outside a trusted location.
 - The "Sales & Marketing" group should be allowed to work from anywhere but enforce MFA if not at a trusted location.
-- The "Leadership" group -  These members can only log on from trusted locations.
+- The "Leadership" group -  These members can only log on from trusted locations
+- The "Sales & Marketing" group MUST NOT have access Office 365 applications from IOS or Android devices
 - Use an Identity Protection policy to enforce password change when any users risk level is set to Medium or High.
 If students cannot simulate a risk event to trigger this rule, then at least check that they have the policy configured on PIM.
-- Privileged Identity Management must be configured to assign the "Password Administrator" role to Lee Gu, but their default role is User as observed in their profile.-
+- Privileged Identity Management must be configured to assign the "Security Administrator" role to Lee Gu, but their default role is User as observed in their profile. (e.g Role is only used when required - Just in Time) This role should be available for a maximum of 2 hours, and a reason to elevate privilege must be provided.
+Approval from manager for each request is NOT required.

 Helpful notes
 - When testing the conditional access policies, team members can impersonate the volunteer users.